0tang1/rsschool-cv1/cv.md

 ## About me

 I like solving algorithmic problems.
-Prior to that, he studied various programming languages, machine learning, neural networks.
+Prior to that, I studied various programming languages, machine learning, neural networks.
 I am interested in software development because it provides endless opportunities for professional growth and creative solutions.

 ---